2025 Prize Recipient

 Hany Farid in Hanover

-Hany Farid will visit campus at the end of February to accept this year's McGuire Prize for Societal Impact.
-His visit to the Upper Valley will include various opportunities for campus engagement.
-Farid will deliver a lecture on his research, and the future of AI, at the Grand Ballroom in the Hanover Inn on Friday February 27th at 11:00 A.M.
-This talk will be followed by a brief Q&A of audience questions, moderated by Dartmouth Computer Science Professor Soroush Vosoughi.
+Hany Farid visited campus at the end of February to accept this year's McGuire Prize for Societal Impact.
+He was able to engage with various campus constituencies while in the Upper Valley, including time with students at the DALI lab and several thoughtful discussions with various faculty.
+Farid delivered a a keynote address on his research and the future of AI, at the Grand Ballroom in the Hanover Inn on Friday February 27th.
+A recording of this lecture (and the brief Q&A of audience questions, moderated by Dartmouth Computer Science Professor Soroush Vosoughi, that followed), can be found here.